 One of the best destinations for angling is the river Ljubljanica, which flows right through the capital.
 In its upper reaches, this unique 'River of Seven Names' disappears into the karst underground several times.
 Before disappearing for the last time and reappearing on the surface as the Ljubljanica, it is called the Unica and is one of the best Slovenian rivers for fly fishing.

-The Unica disappears underground at the end of the Planina Polje and reappears on the surface as Ljubljanica on the edge of the Ljubljana Moors, in the vicinity of the town of Vrhnika.
-Being a slow river, the Ljubljanica is enclosed by lush vegetation and is therefore the most suitable for boat fishing.
+The Unica disappears underground at the end of the Planina Polje and reappears on the surface as Ljubljanica on the edge of the Ljubljana Marshes, in the vicinity of the town of Vrhnika.
+Being a slow river, the Ljubljanica is enclosed by lush vegetation and is, therefore, the most suitable for boat fishing.
 Its hidden depths are home to trout, grayling, huchen, Danube roach, chub, and pike.

 Fishing permit purchase